+Port Tampa Bay is proud of its role in the restoration, improvement and protection of the environmental health of Tampa Bay.
 Port Tampa Bay participates in coastal clean-ups through its partnership with Keep Tampa Bay Beautiful and has adopted a "water goat" in McKay Bay, preventing thousands of pounds of floatable trash from entering Tampa Bay's watershed.